ytopt-team/ytopt/README.md

 pip install -e .
 ```

 After installing ConfigSpace, Scikit-optimize, autotune, and ytopt successfully, the autotuning framework ytopt is ready to use.
-Browse the ``ytopt/benchmark`` directory for an extensive collection of examples, or access [ytopt-libensemble](https://github.com/ytopt-team/ytopt-libensemble) for the latest examples with new features.
+Browse the ``ytopt/benchmark`` directory for an extensive collection of examples, or access ytopt-libe or [ytopt-libensemble](https://github.com/ytopt-team/ytopt-libensemble) for the latest examples with new features.

 ```
 * [Optional] Install [CConfigSpace](https://github.com/argonne-lcf/CCS.git):